 Students whose first language is not English are required to hold one of the following: IELTS 6.5, with a score of 6.0 or above in each component; TOEFL 600 paper-based (with a minimum score on Test of Written English of 6.0) or 250 computer-based.

-Fees and funding50 places each year, divided between the pathways, are fully funded by the Strategic Health Authority for practitioners employed in the NHS (and in some cases in other statutory services) in the North West.
+50 places each year, divided between the pathways, are fully funded by the strategic health authority for practitioners employed in the NHS (and in some cases in other statutory services) in the North West.
 Please check with the School.

 Qualification and course duration